bakhtiardurrani/clone/readme.md

-# Collection of clone-scripts for private repos.
+# Collection of clone-scripts for private repos

-## These `clone-scripts` use *SSH key based authorization* to access private github repos.
+## These `clone-scripts` use *SSH key based authorization* to access private github repos

 ### **You'll need to add your SSH key to the ssh-agent**